Gentrack/gcis-demo-pay-with-confidence/README.md

 2. On the __Create New App__, populate the following values, then click **Deploy app**
     * App name - provide a value, or leave it blank to let Heroku generate a value
     * Region - chooses a region that suits you
-    * PUBLIC_KEY - paste the Platform public key you obtained earlier
+    * PUBLIC_KEY - paste the GCIS public key you obtained earlier
     * TAPLYTICS_API_TOKEN - paste the Taplytics REST API Private Key you obtained on the step 8.

 ### Notes